ianmilligan1/ianmilligan.ca/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My primary research focus is on how historians can use web archives.
+bio: Exploring how technology is transforming historical research.

 interests:
 - Web archives and web history